greyltc/android_external_sshfs/README.md

 adapted to compile into cyanogenmod by me.

+This project provides (for free) the functionality promised by the currently broken and ~$2.75 app in the play store called SSHFSAndroid: https://play.google.com/store/apps/details?id=com.chaos9k.sshfsandroid

 This project will allow you to *securely* mount a folder served up by an ssh server to your android device.